datarobot/airflow-provider-datarobot/README.md

     Prerequisites:
     - [S3 credentials added to DataRobot via Python API client](https://datarobot-public-api-client.readthedocs-hosted.com/en/v2.27.1/reference/admin/credentials.html#s3-credentials).
       You need the `creds.credential_id` for the `credential_id` parameter in the config.
+    - OR a Dataset ID in the AI Catalog

     Parameters: